drivendataorg/zamba/docs/docs/extra-options.md

     ```

 This method was used by the winning solution of the [Pri-matrix Factorization](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/) machine learning competition, which was the basis for `zamba` v1.

+This is a simple heuristic approach that is computationally cheap, works decently for camera traps that motion-triggered and short in total duration.

 ### Evenly distributed frames